Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.1
+- Actually updated French localization, thanks to Redondepremière.
+Accidentally did not get included in 0.13.0.
+- Fixed nearly all distant landscape heightfield artifacts, which were appearing as terrain glitches.
+Land bias changes are no longer required.
+- Reworked HDR shader to functionally brighten dark scenes, while having minimal effects on bright scenes.
+Adapts to brightness quickly, but dark vision takes more time to adapt to.
+Should make dark areas of the game more playable.
+- Changed sky scattering to transition from sunrise colours to a blue sky more quickly after sunrise.
+Updated distant land fog to blend better with near fog, which was noticable with shorter view distances.
+- Changed automatically set distant statics distances to a minimum of 4 cells, to minimize near pop-in.
+- Disable exponential fog if distant land is initially off.
+Makes sure the water shader has the correct fog mode when distant land is intended to be off.

 0.13.0
 - Adjusted high quality sky scattering to create an overall brighter sky.
 Aims for a bright and vibrant blue during the day, and a more intense sunrise/sunset.
 - Rendering bias for distant land and water improved.
 Unfortunately this means water shader mods have to be updated to render correctly.